Believe the hype: New York City has a dizzying array of attractions that will satisfy even the most tireless traveler.

 The Leslie-Lohman Museum of Gay & Lesbian Art is another important queer resource, with a permanent collection, exhibits and events year-round in SoHo.

-The Bureau of General Services - Queer Division, (at Stange Loop Gallery), queer cultural center/ bookstore offers books, publications, and art, and hosts readings, performances, film screenings, book discussion groups, and workshops.
+The Bureau of General Services - Queer Division, at The Center, is a queer cultural center/ bookstore and event space, offering books, publications, and art, and hosting readings, performances, film screenings, book discussion groups, and workshops.

 Dixon Place features cutting edge, exprimental and provocative theater, film, performance art, dance, music, variety shows and comedy, all year, with a Hot Festival NYC in late summer.
 The Fresh Fruit Festival also has performances of LGBTQ arts & culture with works in theater, dance, film, music and the visual arts.